cginternals/cppfs/README.md

 *FilePath* offers functions to obtain the individual components of a file path, such as the filename, extension, or path to the containing directory.
-All of these functions ignore trailing slashes on the path, so they work on the object the path points to, not it contents.
+All of these functions ignore trailing slashes on the path, so they operate on the object the path points to, not it contents.

 ```C++